brooks-builds/get_the_streamer_game/README.md

   - [x] spin the sword (look at offset [@ootsby])
 - [x] Send a message to chat as soon as the game starts
 - [x] Implement a life system, so that I can be hit n times before game over
-- Refactor
+- Rewrites
   - [x] have is_alive be unique per type of game object
     - [x] Creating life system for game objects
     - [x] Create Player life system
     - [x] Create Fire life system
     - [x] Create Sword life system
   - [x] have swords dissapear after 7 bounces
-  - [ ] Create command data struct
+  - [x] Create command data struct
-  - [ ] abstract redundant command creation code into a function
+  - [x] abstract redundant command creation code into a function
-  - [ ] abstract redundant entity creation code into a function
+  - [x] abstract redundant entity creation code into a function
 - [ ] Create a third entity that chat can spawn
 - [ ] Create a fourth entity that chat can spawn
 - [ ] Polish